Kama580/zappyride-rate-comparison/README.md

 1. **Name** - a string
 2. **Calculation** - a function which takes a single parameter, a load profile array
-3. **Home load profile** - a non-EV load profile array which will be used for the B1 calculation.
+3. **Home load profile** - a non-EV load profile array which will be used for the B1 calculation

 For example, for a rate called 'flat-17' which charges flat $17/kWh: